 The Nominating and Governance Committee is responsible for reviewing with the Board, including the Board Chair, on a periodic basis the appropriate experience and skills required of new Board members in the context of the current composition of the Board.
 The Committee is tasked with seeking Board members with the personal qualities and experience that taken together will ensure a strong Board.
 The principal qualities of an effective Director include strength of character, an inquiring and independent mind, practical wisdom, and mature judgment.
 Criteria for new Board members include recognized achievement plus skills such as a special understanding of, or ability to contribute to, some aspect of Olin's business.
-The Board seeks candidates with a diverse group of experiences, qualifications, attributes, skills and perspectives, including diversity in gender, ethnicity, race, age and cultural and geographic background, that the Board believes enables each candidate to make a significant contribution to the Board, the Corporation and its shareholders.
+The Board seeks candidates with a varied group of experiences, qualifications, attributes, skills, perspectives, and backgrounds that the Board believes enables each candidate to make a significant contribution to the Board, the Corporation and its shareholders.